kennethgoodman/pythonClass/README.md

  ####
  #####
 </pre>
- would be for an input of 5.
+ would be for an output for 5.
 The challenge is doing it the first way, but doing it this way first may make it easier.

 ### Class 4